Miguel Vargas

 A shared lifestyle.

 For Miguel Vargas, flamenco is a heritage breathed at home.
-Today, he shares the stage with his children—a percussionist and a singer—closing a circle of family tradition that turns every performance into a celebration of flamenco’s past, present, and future.
+Today, he shares the stage with his children—a percussionist and a singer—closing the circle of a family tradition that turns every performance into a celebration of flamenco’s past, present, and future.